anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 ;=> 1337
 ```

-So let's try our newly defined function with map.
+So let's try our newly defined function with `map`.

 ```clojure
 (map str->long ["1" "2" "3" "4" "5" "10" "300"])